leaysgur/slides/docs/jsconf_jp-2024/index.md

 - Too verbose, nature of the spec to avoid ambiguity
 - Rarely or never used syntax to you
-- Obsoleted by new flags
+- Obsoleted stuff by new flags

 Prefer the `v` flag to use the latest syntax!